Top Endpoint Security Technologies

 - Inappropriately sharing sensitive content with a teammate or other individual over a messaging app—even if the app itself is authorized by the organization

-DLP can be deployed across many types of endpoints and systems, including end-user devices, servers, and gateways, and is an important endpoint data protection technology.
-DLP leverages encryption and uses rules-based structure, database fingerprinting, and other techniques to make fast, accurate decisions about the legitimacy of data access requests.
+DLP can be deployed across many types of endpoints and systems, including end-user devices, servers, and gateways.
+These solutions leverage encryption, rules-based structure, and database fingerprinting to make fast, accurate decisions about the legitimacy of data access requests.
 DLP solutions can also send alerts of inappropriate data access requests to the appropriate IT or compliance personnel.

-Penetration (Pen) Testing solutions allow security teams and researchers to simulate attacks against an environment and probe for potential vulnerabilities to provide information useful to hardening the organization’s defenses.
+Penetration (Pen) Testing solutions allow security teams and researchers to simulate attacks against an environment and probe for potential vulnerabilities.
+This process yields information useful for hardening the organization’s defenses.
 Pen testing is a highly proactive methodology that is part of an overall vulnerability management program.
 Some vulnerability management solutions may have built-in pen testing features.
-Pen testing is a useful way to find potential threats that other tools may miss, or just to better understand how potential changes to IT infrastructure and endpoint configurations could create new attack pathways.
+Pen testing is a useful way to find potential threats that other tools may miss.
+The practice can also contribute a better understanding of how potential changes to IT infrastructure and endpoint configurations could create new attack pathways.

 Endpoint firewalls/host-based firewalls are software that runs on endpoints.
 This is in contrast to the types of firewalls (stateful, packet filtering, next-generation, etc.) more closely associated with network security.
 Endpoint firewalls are sometimes referred to as “personal firewalls” and they may be installed on and protect desktops, laptops, and servers.
-Endpoint firewalls inspect traffic, apply rules, and may even be able to perform behavioral monitoring to protect the endpoint from malware and attacks originating either within or outside of the corporate network.
-A web application firewall (WAF) is a subtype of endpoint firewalls and is used to protect endpoint-hosted applications and web services, such as WordPress, from SQL injections and other malicious attacks.
+Endpoint firewalls inspect traffic, apply rules, and may even perform behavioral monitoring to protect the endpoint from malware and attacks originating either within or outside the corporate network.
+A web application firewall (WAF) is a subtype of endpoint firewalls.
+WAFs are used to protect endpoint-hosted applications and web services, such as WordPress, from SQL injections and other malicious attacks.